All About Braces Care and Oral Hygiene

 To prevent broken brackets or bent wires, avoid:

-Foods you bite into: corn on the cob, apples, raw carrots
+- Foods you bite into directly (corn on the cob, whole apples, raw carrots)

-Don’t be alarmed, your teeth may feel slightly loose during treatment.
-This is completely normal.
-Teeth must loosen first so they can move into their new, corrected positions.
+Teeth may feel slightly loose during treatment.
+This is expected.
+Teeth must loosen before they shift into their new positions.
 They will firm up once treatment is complete.

-What if my wire or band gets loose?
+What should I do if a wire or band comes loose?

 Frequently Asked Questions About Braces